From Rome to Capri: 5 Best Ways to Get There

 2. From Rome to Capri on a Tour

-A convenient way to see the island and its attractions without having to make all the connections and arrangements yourself is on an organized Capri Day Trip from Rome.
-The 13-hour tour is led by an expert local guide and includes travel to Naples by comfortable coach and the ferry, as well as lunch in Capri's beautiful mountaintop village of Anacapri.
+A convenient way to see the island and its attractions without having to make all the connections and arrangements yourself is on a Capri Day Trip from Rome.
+The 13-hour tour provides transportation to Naples by comfortable coach.
+From Naples you'll take a 45-minute ride to Capri on a hydrofoil and then catch a bus to Anacapri, Capri's beautiful mountaintop village.

 3. From Rome to Capri by Car and Boat